Flotomate/product_docs/source/asset-management/software-metering.rst

 Metering is a convenient tool to track the utilization of a Software application across machines in an organization.
-Using Metering, {Product} can track three usage statistics of a Software Asset using an Agent.
+Using Metering, Flotomate can track three usage statistics of a Software Asset using an Agent.
 You have to enable Metering individually for Software Assets that you want to track.
 Currently, Metering tracks the following information of a Software Asset: